Nocturnalx/venue_modelling/README.md

     If you have a cuda-compatible gpu in your system use:

     ```
-    bash digest/compile.sh
+    bash setup/compile.sh
     ```

     Otherwise use the sequential version of the digest algorithm:

     ```
-    bash digest/compile_seq.sh
+    bash setup/seq_compile.sh
     ```

 2.
-    You can then use `bash node_start.sh` to run the node.js web server with nodemon and bash `digest_start.sh` to start the digest algorithm.
+    You can then use `bash node_start.sh` to run the node.js web server with nodemon and bash `bash digest_start.sh` to start the digest algorithm.

     To run the servers as detatched processes you can install *screen* with `sudo apt install screen` and run each command in a new screen instance.